tgirke/GEN242-2021/content/en/tutorials/systempiper/systemPipeR.md

 ### Workflow design structure using *`SYSargs2`*

-The flexibility of *`systemPipeR's`* new interface workflow control class is the driving factor behind the use of as many steps necessary for the analysis, as well as the connection between command-line- or R-based software.
+The flexibility of *`systemPipeR's`* workflow control class scales to any number of analysis steps necessary in a workflow.
+This can include variable combinations of steps requiring command-line or R-based software executions.
 The connectivity among all workflow steps is achieved by the *`SYSargs2`* workflow control class (see Figure 3).
-This S4 class is a list-like container where each instance stores all the input/output paths and parameter components required for a particular data analysis step. *`SYSargs2`* instances are generated by two constructor functions, *loadWorkflow* and *renderWF*, using as data input *targets* or *yaml* files as well as two *cwl* parameter files (for details see below).
-When running preconfigured workflows, the only input the user needs to provide is the initial *targets* file containing the paths to the input files (*e.g.*
-FASTQ) along with unique sample labels.
+This S4 class is a list-like container where each instance stores all the input/output paths and parameter components required for a particular data analysis step. *`SYSargs2`* instances are generated by two constructor functions, *loadWorkflow* and *renderWF*, using as data input so called *targets* or *yaml* files as well as two *cwl* parameter files (for details see below).
+When running preconfigured workflows, the only input the user needs to provide is the initial *targets* file containing the paths to the input files (*e.g.* FASTQ) along with unique sample labels.
 Subsequent targets instances are created automatically.
 The parameters required for running command-line software is provided by the parameter (*.cwl*) files described below.

-We also introduce the *`SYSargsList`* class that organizes one or many SYSargs2 containers in a single compound object capturing all information required to run, control and monitor complex workflows from start to finish.
-This design enhances the *`systemPipeR`* workflow framework with a generalized, flexible, and robust design.
+To support one or many workflow steps in a single container the *`SYSargsList`* class capturing all information required to run, control and monitor complex workflows from start to finish.

 <center>
 <img src="../SYS_WF.png">